rsdoiel/antenna/archives/2025/snapshots_2025.18.md

 <p><strong><a href="https://developers.googleblog.com/en/gemini-2-5-pro-io-improved-coding-performance/">Gemini 2.5 Pro Preview: even better coding performance</a></strong></p>
 New Gemini 2.5 Pro "Google I/O edition" model, released a few weeks ahead of that annual developer conference. </p>
-<p>They claim even better frontend coding performance, highlighting their #1 ranking on the <a href="https://web.lmarena.ai/leaderboard">WebDev Arena leaderboard</a>.
+<p>They claim even better frontend coding performance, highlighting their #1 ranking on the <a href="https://web.lmarena.ai/leaderboard">WebDev Arena leaderboard</a>, notable because it knocked Claude 3.7 Sonnet from that top spot.
 They also highlight "state-of-the-art video understanding" with a 84.8% score on the new-to-me <a href="https://video-mme.github.io/home_page.html">VideoMME benchmark</a>.</p>
 <p>I rushed out a <a href="https://github.com/simonw/llm-gemini/releases/0.19">new release of llm-gemini</a> adding support for the new <code>gemini-2.5-pro-preview-05-06</code> model ID, but it turns out if I had read to the end of their post I should not have bothered:</p>
 <blockquote>
 <p>For developers already using Gemini 2.5 Pro, this new version will not only improve coding performance but will also address key developer feedback including reducing errors in function calling and improving function calling trigger rates.
 The previous iteration (03-25) now points to the most recent version (05-06), so no action is required to use the improved model</p>
 </blockquote>
-<p>I'm not a fan of this idea that a model ID with a clear date in it like <code>gemini-2.5-pro-preview-03-25</code> can suddenly start pointing to a brand new model!
+<p>I'm not a fan of this idea that a model ID with a clear date in it like <code>gemini-2.5-pro-preview-03-25</code> can suddenly start pointing to a brand new model!</p>
+<p>I used the new Gemini 2.5 Pro to summarize the conversation about itself on Hacker News using the latest version of <a href="https://til.simonwillison.net/llms/claude-hacker-news-themes#user-content-porting-it-to-llm-hacker-news">my hn-summary.sh script</a>:</p>
+<pre><code>hn-summary.sh 43906018 -m gemini-2.5-pro-preview-05-06
+</code></pre>
+<p>Here's <a href="https://gist.github.com/simonw/7ef3d77c8aeeaf1bfe9cc6fd68760b96">what I got back</a> - 30,408 input tokens and 8,535 output for a total cost of 12.336 cents.</p>
+<p>8,535 output tokens is <em>a lot</em>.
+My system prompt includes the instruction to "Go long" - this is the first time I've seen a model really take that to heart.
+For comparison, here's <a href="https://gist.github.com/simonw/3efa62d917370c5038b7acc24b7c786e">the result</a> of a similar experiment against the previous version of Gemini 2.5 Pro two months ago.

     <p>Tags: <a href="https://simonwillison.net/tags/llm-release">llm-release</a>, <a href="https://simonwillison.net/tags/gemini">gemini</a>, <a href="https://simonwillison.net/tags/ai-assisted-programming">ai-assisted-programming</a>, <a href="https://simonwillison.net/tags/ai">ai</a>, <a href="https://simonwillison.net/tags/llms">llms</a>, <a href="https://simonwillison.net/tags/generative-ai">generative-ai</a>, <a href="https://simonwillison.net/tags/vision-llms">vision-llms</a></p>